Wichita Mountains Wildlife Refuge: Fauna

 The refuge is home to many species of birds, and it is one of the remaining homes of the recently delisted black-capped vireo.

 Flora

 The refuge is ecologically diverse, with prairie, ravine, and mountain plant communities.
-The many exposed granite boulders make exceptional habitat for a particularly photogenic, chartreuse green lichen known as "Pleopsidium flavum."
+The many exposed granite boulders make exceptional habitat for a chartreuse green lichen known as Pleopsidium flavum.
 Portions of the refuge contain scrubby forest of mixed oak varieties.
 A disjunct population of bigtooth maple is found here, 400 mi from the nearest natural population in West Texas.

+Landscape

+The Wichita Mountains, named after the tribe that inhabited the area centuries ago, were uplifted between 290 and 330 million years ago.
+The highest accessible peak which is located within the reserve is Mount Scott at 2464 ft.
+The summit is drivable by means of a 3-mile-long road, and offers views of the surrounding landscape.

+Man-made additions to the landscape include the Parallel Forest, consisting of large cedars planted in the early 1900s in rows exactly 6 feet apart.

+Also located within the reserve is the Holy City of the Wichitas, a 66-acre NRHP-listed site containing full-sized buildings dating from the 1930s but made to look like Israel in biblical times, still regularly used for the nation's longest-running annual Easter passion play.